Mercedes-Benz GLB Review & Prices

 The high driving position is definitely an advantage in town, plus rear visibility is good, as long as the headrests on the middle and back row of seats are pushed right down.

 The steering is light, which helps in town and the turning circle is good enough to navigate mini roundabouts with ease.
-The Land Rover Discovery Sport’s turning circle is smaller by 10cm, but it’s not enough to make a recognisable difference.
+The Skoda Kodiaq manages to have a tighter turning circle, though.

-Where the Mercedes does beat the Land Rover is when it comes to the gearbox.
-The German’s eight-speed transmission (called 8G-Tronic) is smoother and quicker than that found in the Disco.
+Where the Mercedes does have an advantage is in its gearbox.
+The German’s eight-speed transmission (called 8G-Tronic) is smoother and quicker than that found in the Skoda.
 That gearbox is standard in the diesel models, while the petrol 200 comes with a seven speed 7G-Tronic box.

 The ride in the GLB is comfortable as you might expect with the long wheelbase and decent suspension setup employed in the car, with most bumps covered without too much drama.
 Encouraging given the state of some UK roads at the moment.